Joseph Lee Kirby-Smith

 Joseph Lee Kirby-Smith (April 16, 1882 – November 5, 1939) was an American college football player and dermatologist.
 He was once instructor of dermatology at New York University.

-Early years
+Early life

 Kirby-Smith was born on April 16, 1882, in Sewanee, Tennessee, the son of American Civil War general Edmund Kirby-Smith and his wife Cassie Selden.

 Sewanee

 Kirby-Smith was an All-Southern tackle for the Sewanee Tigers of Sewanee:The University of the South, a member of its undefeated 1899 "Iron Men."
 He was selected All-Southern in 1902 and 1903; and was captain in the latter year.
 He graduated with an M.D. in 1906.
 At Sewanee he was a member of the Phi Delta Theta fraternity.

 World War I

 Kirby-Smith served in the Public Health Service during the First World War.

 Jacksonville

 Kirby-Smith moved to Jacksonville, Florida, in 1911, practicing as a dermatologist and gaining distinction throughout Florida and the south.
 In 1926, he was invited to lecture to the London Medical Association on the subject of tropical medicine.